dexie/Dexie.js/samples/electron/README.md

 # [Electron](http://electron.atom.io) is awesome!
+Even more with a database engine.

-Extreemely simple sample to use Dexie for persistance in your desktop app
+This is just an extremely simple sample to use Dexie for persistance in your desktop app

 ### main.js